-Odour nuisance, it is a complex problem.
-Our Desotec engineers have been working with 1000+ companies in the last 30 years to solve odour issues and therefore we have gathered the 4 most common questions about odour in this article.
+Odour nuisance is a complex problem.
+Our engineers at Desotec have been working with more than 1000 customers over the last 30 years.
+We have gathered the 4 most typical questions about odour nuisane and the existing solutions.

 What causes odour?

 Odour can be caused by both organic and inorganic components.
 Complaints are typically connected to components with a low odour threshold such as H2S and styrene.
 Especially companies active in the waste industry or manufacturers of fragrances, food products, and composites are often confronted with these topics.

 What is the odour theshold and why is this important?

 The odour threshold is the lowest concentration of a component that can be perceived by the human nose.
 This is different for every component.
 Furthermore, odour is not always regulated for companies.
 As a result it is possible that companies comply to their emission limits but still cause odour nuisance.
 Knowledge of odour thresholds can help to identify and treat potentially bothersome flows in order to avoid conflicts with neighbours.